Cyclone Fran: Meteorological history

 Over the next few days, Fran maintained its intensity as a Category 3 severe tropical cyclone, as it slowed down and moved erratically towards Australia's Queensland Coast.
-During March 14, the BoM reported that Fran had weakened into a Category 2 tropical cyclone, while it was located about 435 km to the northwest of Yeppoon in Queensland.
+On 14 March, the BoM reported that Fran had weakened into a Category 2 tropical cyclone, while it was located about 435 km to the northwest of Yeppoon in Queensland.
 By this time the system had started to move southwards and encounter vertical wind shear, from a mid-level ridge of high pressure to the southwest.
-During the following day, Fran made landfall at around 17:00 UTC (04:00 AEST) on the Queensland coast, near the town of 1770 as a Category 2 tropical cyclone.
-After moving over land, Fran degenerated into a tropical depression before it recurved south-eastwards and moved back over the Coral Sea during March 16.
+The following day, Fran made landfall at around 17:00 UTC (04:00 AEST) on the Queensland coast, near the town of 1770 as a Category 2 tropical cyclone.
+After moving over land, Fran degenerated into a tropical depression before it recurved south-eastwards and moved back over the Coral Sea during 16 March.
 The system subsequently interacted with a mid-level trough of low pressure, which caused it to become an extratropical cyclone.
-This prompted the JTWC to issue their final warning on the system during March 17, while it was located about 400 km to the northeast of Brisbane, Australia.
+This prompted the JTWC to issue their final warning on the system during 17 March, while it was located about 400 km to the northeast of Brisbane, Australia.
 Fran's extratropical remnants moved back into the South Pacific basin later that day, where they were monitored by New Zealand's MetService.
-Fran's remnants passed over Norfolk Island during March 17, before they were last noted during March 21, as they merged with a trough of low pressure to the north of New Zealand.
+Fran's remnants passed over Norfolk Island that same day, before they were last noted on 21 March, as they merged with a trough of low pressure to the north of New Zealand.

 Effects

 The effects of Severe Tropical Cyclone Fran were felt over a large area of the Southern Pacific, as it impacted the island nations of Wallis and Futuna, Fiji, Vanuatu, New Caledonia and Queensland.
 Overall it was responsible for five deaths and the name Fran was later retired from the South Pacific lists of tropical cyclone names.

-Tropical Cyclone Fran impacted the islands of Wallis and Futuna between March 5 – 8, where damage to roofs, trees, telephones and power lines was reported.
-Rainfall totals of 556.7 mm and 525.0 mm were recorded in Hihifo and Mont Holo during March 5, while a wind gust of 112 km/h was recorded in Hihifo during March 6.
-The system subsequently went on to pass to the north of Fiji during March 7, where no formal assessments of the damage took place.
+Tropical Cyclone Fran impacted the islands of Wallis and Futuna between 5 and 8 March, where damage to roofs, trees, telephones and power lines was reported.
+Rainfall totals of 556.7 mm and 525.0 mm were recorded in Hihifo and Mont Holo on 5 March, while a wind gust of 112 km/h was recorded in Hihifo during 6 March.
+The system subsequently went on to pass to the north of Fiji on 7 March, where no formal assessments of the damage took place.
 However, it was estimated by the Fiji National Disaster Management Office, that Fran had caused a minor-moderate amount of damage.